-More importantly, companies with long history are likely to be more reliable when it comes to keeping project and information safe and confidential.
+More importantly, companies with a long history are likely to be more reliable when it comes to keeping project and information safe and confidential.

 There will be less burden when working with an ODC company in a country where there is no trouble communicating.
-Companies that want to reduce labour costs can look for employees from countries such as the Philippines, India and Vietnam who have good command of English, with which advantage makes misunderstandings less likely to happen between the client and the ODC company.
+Companies that want to reduce labour costs can look for employees from countries such as the Philippines, India and Vietnam who have a good command of English, with which advantage makes misunderstandings less likely to happen between the client and the ODC company.

 5. How to set up an ODC?